Martin-Justin/martin-justin.github.io/content/research.md

 You can find preprints of my philosophical papers on my [academia.edu](https://uni-aas.academia.edu/MartinJustin) page.

-## Recent talks
+## Talks

+- April 2025: Coherence, Belief Updating, and Epistemic Luck: A Computational Exploration.
+The Legacy of Nenad's Philosophical Thought, Rijeka, Croatia.

+- March 2025: More Hope for Conciliationism.
+Big Mistake!
+Big!
+HUGE!
+Milan, Italy.

+- January 2025: Coherence as a Filter for Misleading Information: An Agent-Based Exploration (with Borut Trpin).
+Formal Models of Scientific Inquiry, Bochum, Germany.

+- November 2024: Is Higher-Order Evidence Predictably Misleading?
+Philosophy Students' Symposium 2024, Maribor.

+- October 2024: The Value of Social Coherence in Science: An Agent-Based-Modelling Exploration (with Borut Trpin).
+Methodological Trends in Contemporary Philosophy, Ljubljana, Slovenia.

 - September 2024: Norms of Peer Disagreement in the Context of Scientific Inquiry (with Dunja Šešelja, Christian Strasser, and Borut Trpin).
-Understanding Scientific Disagreement, Bologna.
+Understanding Scientific Disagreement, Bologna, Italy.

 - September 2024: The Value of Social Coherence in Science: An Agent-Based-Modelling Exploration (with Borut Trpin).
-The EENPS Conference 2024, Krakow.
+The EENPS Conference 2024, Kraków, Poland.

 - March 2024: Towards zetetic social epistemology (with Dunja Šešelja and Christian Strasser).
 The Inquiry Network WIP Talks (given online).